Engineering

 EG 3142.
 Thermodynamics & Fluids Lab.
 1 Semester Hour.

-An introductory laboratory exploring thermal-fluid engineering.
-Students will learn techniques for measurement of fluid and thermal properties of solid, liquid and gas, measurement of transport phenomena, calibration of sensors and reference standard and design of experiments.
-(Spring) Prerequisites: EG3343 and EG3342.
+This laboratory introduces the basic experimental techniques used to analyze, characterize, and design thermal-fluid systems.
+Students will learn techniques for measurement of fluid and thermal properties of solids, liquids, and gases.
+Topics include the measurement of transport phenomena, calibration of sensors, reference standards, and design of experiments.
+(Spring) Corequisite: EG4342.

 EG 3164.
 Human Computer Interaction Lab.
 1 Semester Hour.